Severson-Group/eMach/docs/source/getting_started/tutorials/bspm_eval_tutorial/index.rst

 The purpose of this analyzer is evaluate the stator winding temperature for a provided stator outer bore convection coefficient.
 The cooling rate is set at ``h = 200 W/m^2K`` for this evaluation.
 The code snip provided below shows how this analyzer can be interfaced to a BSPM design and the loss data obtained from FEA.
-After the analysis is completed, the stator winding and yoke temperatures are saved for future reference.
-Alternatively, a limit can be placed on stator winding temperature and the design can be discarded if the machine operates above this limit.
+After the analysis is completed, the stator winding and yoke temperatures are saved for future reference if the coil temperature is under 300 degC.

 .. code-block:: python